AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

 * ``meanFlowMag`` : inlet :math:`x` velocity

-The initial solution consist of a premixed methane/air mixture in the upper part of the domain and pure hot air in the wake of the step.
+The initial solution consists of a premixed methane/air mixture in the upper part of the domain and pure hot air in the wake of the step.
 The default parameters provided above are overwritten using AMReX ParmParse in ``pelelm_prob.cpp`` and the initial/boundary conditions implemented in ``pelelm_prob.H``.